My Research about the ART OF GIVING

 I am driven by the AHRC's recognition of applied research methodologies and the interconnected relationship between practice and theory in the arts.
 I believe that the creative arts significantly contribute to the research culture of academia and develop a growing potential which informs elements of the research outputs, producing new artistic methods and outcomes across disciplines.

-Practice-based approaches in my projects inform how the design of new and innovative systems for creative care in hospitals has evolved.
+Co-design PPIE approaches in my projects inform how the co-design of new and innovative systems for creative care in hospitals has evolved through public involvement.
 This has a significant impact on the ethical and philosophical processes I use in research, impacting the long-term stay of children and young people in hospitals and how aesthetic work leads to strong cultural and social outcomes.